NetFruit-Technologies/DonutOS/README.md

 ## NOTE

-donutOS is currently being hosted on Google Drive.
+donutOS files are currently being hosted on Google Drive.
 We will move donutOS downloads to another platform soon.